Fiend Hunt Top Character/Costume Picks

 - Supports with minor damage contributions

-- Worth gearing for damage when they have elemental advantage
+- Worth gearing when they have elemental advantage if you have any to spare

 - New